-Jim Dearing (Ph.D., University of Southern California) is Professor and Chairperson of the Department of Communication at Michigan State University.
+Jim Dearing (Ph.D., University of Southern California) is the Brandt Endowed Professor in the Department of Communication at Michigan State University.
 Dearing studies the diffusion of innovations, including the adoption and implementation of new evidence-based practices, programs and technologies.
 His research and teaching spans dissemination science, implementation science, program sustainability, and the psychological and sociological basis of the diffusion process.
 Frequently he focuses on organizational change and organizational strategy in relation to either the creation of innovations, their adaptation, or the adoption and use of innovations in organizational settings.
-He works with research and practice improvement teams in nursing care, water conservation, injury and fatality prevention, public health, STEM education, environmental contamination and healthcare.
+He works with research and practice improvement teams in nursing care, climate change, injury and fatality prevention, public health, STEM education, environmental contamination and healthcare.
 Dearing studied under and worked with Everett M. Rogers for 20 years.

 Dearing was Senior Scientist with Kaiser Permanente, the nation's largest nongovernmental healthcare provider where he was the principal investigator for a National Cancer Institute Center of Excellence in Cancer Communication Research.
 Currently he collaborates in a National Institute for Environmental Health Sciences Superfund Research Center where he directs a community engagement core.
 Dearing was a member of the National Academy of Science/Institute of Medicine framework committee for a five-year programmatic review of the National Institute for Occupational Safety and Health, a Centers for Disease Control and Prevention Community Guide health marketing and health communication review, and was one of two scientific advisors to the coordinating committee of the NIH Science of Dissemination and Implementation Research National Conference.
 He was a visiting professor at the University of Michigan, a visiting scholar at the University of California, Berkeley, and professor at Ohio University.